Family-Friendly Skiing and Snowboarding Spots Around NJ

 Campgaw Mountain – Mahwah

 Campgaw is great for the whole family, from first-timers to seasoned skiers.
-Campgaw offers five beginner/intermediate trails, a terrain park, two double chair lifts, and three “magic carpet” lifts (a lift in the middle of a small hill that resembles an escalator; it moves kids up a mini-mountain).
+Campgaw offers five beginner/intermediate trails, a terrain park, two double chair lifts, and three “magic carpet” lifts (a lift in the middle of a small hill that resembles an escalator to move kids up a mini-mountain).
 Campgaw offers group and private lessons for kids, including a group lesson for ages 4–6.
 Mountain amenities include night skiing, tubing, a freestyle terrain park, children's programs, and racing programs for competitive-level skiers and boarders.
 Kids' tubing parties are also available.

 Mountain Creek Ski Resort – Vernon

-Mountain Creek is home to eight lifts, four mountain peaks, and 46 trails—as well as a large snow tubing park, multiple zip lines, and an alpine coaster.
-All ski equipment can be rented from the on-site rental center, located on the first floor of the Red Tail Lodge.
-This resort is quite popular with tweens and teens, but there is plenty for younger kids here as well.
-Children as young as 4 can take private or group ski lessons from experienced, patient instructors, while budding snowboarders age 5 and under can take lessons at the on-site Ringlet Park.
-Other on-site amenities for those lodging at Mountain Creek (as opposed to just coming for the day) include a full arcade, bowling alley, fire pit, and laser maze.
+Mountain Creek is home to eight lifts, four mountain peaks, and 46 trails—as well as a large snow tubing park.
+All ski equipment can be rented from the on-site rental center, located on the Red Tail Lodge's first floor.
+This resort is quite popular with tweens and teens, but there is plenty for younger kids here.
+Children as young as 4 can take private or group ski lessons from experienced, patient instructors, while budding snowboarders can take lessons at the on-site Ringlet Park.
+Other on-site amenities for those lodging at Mountain Creek (instead of just coming for the day) include a full arcade, bowling alley, fire pit, and laser maze.
 Read our full review of Mountain Creek for more information.

 Blue Mountain – Palmerton

-Located about 45 minutes from the NJ/PA border, Blue Mountain is worth the drive.
+Located about 45 minutes from the Pennsylvania border, Blue Mountain is worth the drive.
 This smaller, more intimate mountain allows you to bypass the crowds at larger venues and is a gentle introduction for young kids and beginners of all ages.
-There is no on-site lodging at the moment—though there are plans for it in the future—but there are many family-friendly places to stay nearby, such as the Hampton Inn Lehighton – Jim Thorpe and The Lodge at Woodstone Country Club.
-Blue Mountain offers skiing, snowboarding, and snowtubing, which is extremely popular here.
-In fact, Blue Mountain is the only mountain in the Poconos with family-size tubes.
-This is a fantastic activity for those who want some winter family fun without the skiing.
-In total there are 28 trails, including many green (beginner), as well as 10 ski lifts, plus 24 tubing lanes and two lifts.
+There is no on-site lodging—though there are plans for it in the future—but, there are many family-friendly places to stay nearby, such as the Hampton Inn Lehighton-Jim Thorpe and The Lodge at Woodstone Country Club.
+Blue Mountain offers skiing, snowboarding, and snow tubing, which is extremely popular here.
+In fact, Blue Mountain is the only mountain in the Poconos with double-size tubes.
+This is a fantastic activity for those who want some winter family fun without skiing.
+In total, there are 40 trails, including many green (beginner), as well as 16 ski lifts, plus 34 tubing lanes.
 Need a break from the kids?
 There's babysitting!

 With four separate faces, this Catskills mountain has terrain for all levels and abilities.
 Already a favorite winter destination for skiers and snowboarders, Hunter was recently renovated to include high-speed lifts and more intermediate and advanced trails.
 The 320-acre resort is the second-most visited ski spot in New York, so it can get crowded on weekends, but lines should be shorter with the new lifts.
 Families with young children can head to the Learning Center for one-stop shopping on daily kids' lessons, lift tickets, and rental gear.